hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

     Reassignment(Reassignment),
 }
 ```
 For some weird reason, Rust called these things 'enums'.
 No other language would refer to these things as that.
 They are tagged unions.
 You can force a tagged union into pretending to be an enum.
-You did this like so:
+You do this like so:
 ```rust
 enum ParseError {
     None,